 Two new chamber pieces complete the program: a brand new trio for clarinet, cello, and percussion from acclaimed Korean composer Seung-Won Oh, and a new work for the full ensemble by Toronto composer Bruce A. Russell.

-Capsule (2020) for for solo bass clarinet and electronics by Julia Mermelstein (ON) • 13 mins.
+Julia Mermelstein (ON) – Capsule (2020) for for solo bass clarinet and electronics *WORLD PREMIERE

-ne jetez pas de corps étrangers dans les étoiles (2017) by John Sherlock (ON) • 18 mins.
+John Sherlock (ON) – ne jetez pas de corps étrangers dans les étoiles (2017) for solo percussion *WORLD PREMIERE

 EQUILIBRIUM | SEUNG WON OH

 A native of South Korea, Seung-Won Oh is an acclaimed composer who was described as “a name to remember” in the Dutch newspaper Volkskrant.
 Her music has been performed throughout Europe, North America and Asia, and transcends traditional boundaries.
 As critic Mirjam Zegers writes, “Oh connects East and West, vibrant motion and stillness, pure sound and ritual theatre, stratified structures and transparency.”